dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 * 32GB RAM PC4400 [2 x 16GB DIMMs]
 * 2TB NVME [ADATA 8200 Pro]
 * Corsair RM650x
-* PowerMac G5 Case, LaserHive MATX 120 modifications [https://thelaserhive.com/product/g5-matx-120-kit/]. :  Note:  I have no front panel USB3 ports.
+* PowerMac G5 Case, LaserHive MATX 120 modifications [https://thelaserhive.com/product/g5-matx-120-kit/]. :  Note:  I have no front panel USB3 ports in my case.
 You'll need to handle mapping your own USB3 (internal) ports if this is important to you / if you have a different case.
 Use USBToolbox in Windows for the simplest experience.
 Note that process will have TWO kexts you have to put into your Kexts folder, not one.
 * BCM94360CS2 wifi card (https://www.amazon.com/dp/B01L6YWGXW) with M2 to NGFF adapter (https://www.ebay.com/itm/BCM94360CS2-Card-To-NGFF-M-2-Key-A-E-Adapter-For-Mac-OS-and-Hackintosh/391512537270?hash=item5b27f738b6:g:wIEAAOSw42JZGAtx) - fits perfectly on this motherboard in the wireless slot; no BIOS blocking of add-in cards exists on this machine.

 **Working**